Neighbouring community-owned energy co-ops benefit from peer mentoring

 Sustainable Energy 24 Ltd (SE24) was formed in October 2014 by a group of Lambeth and Southwark residents who have successfully developed community-owned solar PV projects.

-SE24 applied to The Hive peer mentor scheme to receive support to help them with two new solar PV projects and community share offers.
+SE24 applied to The Hive and received peer mentoring support to help them with two new solar PV projects and community share offers.
 They were partnered with an experienced neighbouring community energy group, South East London Community Energy (SELCE) based in Greenwich.

 How did the mentoring support help?